tkrclient/pygames-chat/README.md

 ## Chat Example

-This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+This application shows how to use the picows (python3 websocket) package to implement a simple web chat application.

 ## Running the example

-The example requires a working Go development environment.
-The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
+The example requires a working Python3 development environment.

-Once you have Go up and running, you can download, build and run the example using the following commands.
+Once you have Python3 up and running, you can download, build and run the example using the following commands.

-    $ go install
-    $ go run *.go
+    $ ./run.sh

-To use the chat example, open http://localhost:8080/home.html in your browser.
+To use the chat example, open http://127.0.0.1:8001 or http://localhost:8001 in your browser.